 More than 100 years have passed since the first air cooling device invention in the United States.
 Today, about 60 million air conditioners are sold in the world every year.
-About 5% of sales are in Russia.
+About 5% of sales are in India.
 However, many people still have concerns that air conditioning could cause significant harm to their health.

 Is this really the case?

 Modern air conditioning is a device designed to maintain a given temperature, humidity, and air mobility indoors.
 Depending on the model, air conditioners can carry up to 20% of the air intake from the street.
 The air conditioner consists of a compressor, capacitor, vaporizer, and a system of copper tubes connecting these devices.
 On the tubes circulates a coolant – Freon, which under the influence of the compressor can pass from a liquid state to a gaseous state, and vice versa.
 The transition of gas to liquid (condensation) is accompanied by heat release.
 The air passing through a part of the circuit called a capacitor is heated.
 The conversion of liquid into a gas (evaporation) – occurs with the absorption of heat.
 This process takes place in a vaporizer, the air which is cooled.
 The direction of air flows through the capacitor and vaporizer is regulated by the fans.
 This principle is the basis of any air conditioner and does not depend on its type, model, and manufacture.

 All household air conditioners are divided into three main groups: window, floor, and split systems.

 Window air conditioners are very common and quite easy to install.
 They are mounted in a window ae and have a special filter that cleans the air from dust.
 Some models of window air conditioners have a smooth temperature regulator, which allows them to maintain the most comfortable conditions.
 Several window air conditioners have remote control.
 The main drawback of window air conditioning is the high level of noise.